3

 Why Live in Mountain View

-Mountain View in Tucson is a residential neighborhood characterized by its scenic desert mountain landscape and proximity to downtown Tucson, just a few miles away.
-This area offers a mix of midcentury and ranch-style homes, as well as new builds with stucco finishes and spacious floor plans, some featuring solar panels.
-The neighborhood is known for its outdoor-focused lifestyle, with residents enjoying hiking and biking in the surrounding mountains.
-Local attractions include diverse dining options such as La Botana Tacos and Mazaj Café, and nightlife spots like Nancy’s Boondocks.
+Mountain View is a residential Tucson neighborhood with a scenic desert mountain landscape and proximity to downtown Tucson.
+There is a mix of midcentury and ranch-style homes, as well as newer houses with stucco finishes and spacious floor plans.
+Some homes come with solar panels, and most have gravel yards.
+Nearby restaurants include La Botana Tacos, Mazaj Café and nightlife spots like Nancy’s Boondocks.
+There is a Walmart in the neighborhood.
 Although there are no parks within Mountain View, the Chuck Huckelberry Loop, a 137-mile system of paved pathways, is just 2 miles north.
-Tucson hosts an annual Dia de Los Muertos event, drawing over 10,000 participants.
-Academy Adventures Midtown, a charter school, offers K-5 education with a focus on technology.
-Public transportation is accessible via the Sun Tran bus system, and Interstate 10 is within 3 miles, facilitating commutes.
+Residents also enjoy hiking and biking in the surrounding mountains.
+Tucson hosts an annual Dia de Los Muertos parade in November, drawing in over 10,000 participants.
+Public transportation is accessible via the Sun Tran bus system, and commuters can reach Interstate 10 within 3 miles.
 Tucson International Airport is a 13-mile drive, and St. Mary’s Hospital is 5 miles away.
-The University of Arizona and its sports venues are conveniently located 3 to 4 miles from Mountain View.
+The University of Arizona is about 3 miles away and has sports venues like the McKale Center and the Arizona Stadium.

 Frequently Asked Questions